Abdulla-hamideh/tracking-couple-of-favorite-stocks-using-yfinance-library/README.md

 # Files
 1. python file does the fundemental analysis and gets ratio analysis for a particular stock
-2. R file is an app for forcasting
+2. R file is an app for forecasting

 # Updates
 there will be a monthly-basis update for the code to ensure everything is running properly

+# Referencing
+1. Most of the prediction code comes from https://www.youtube.com/watch?v=bCjmbLoQahs&t=217s. however i have rewritten the user interface while maintaing the style and i have fixed the forecast function and plotting in the server part.